COVID-19: Health and Safety

 2) Please do not visit us if you have recently traveled (some exceptions apply).

-For the past few weeks, public health officials have recommended that anyone who returns from international or domestic travel should self-isolate and monitor for symptoms for 14 days following their return.
+Public health officials have recommended that anyone who returns from international or domestic travel should self-isolate and monitor for symptoms for 14 days following their return.
 On March 25, the Minister of Health announced an Emergency Order under the Quarantine Act that requires any person entering Canada by air, sea, or land to self-isolate for 14 days whether or not they have symptoms of COVID-19.

 This recommendation does not include: